labcrypto/hottentot/README.md

 };

 ```
 Our HOT interface consists of a module which it has a stateless service inside.
 Echo service has a method which echos whatever has been passed to it.
 The interface is saved in a file named `echo.hot`.
-We generate our final source codes using below command:
+We generate our final source codes using the command below:

 ```shell